devops329/devops/instruction/deliverable12PenetrationTesting/deliverable12PenetrationTesting.md

    Make sure that you have provided correct contact information for accounts that you frequently check so that your partner can contact you.

 1. Communicate with your peer and decide on a date when you will conduct your penetration testing.
-1. On the decided date, attempt to penetrate your peer's JWT Pizza deployment.
+1. On the decided date, attempt to penetrate your peer's JWT Pizza deployment. **At least five different attacks must be made and documented**.
 Take careful notes about the preparation, actions, and results for the penetration test.

 ### Step 4: Generate a report